 Gifted Minds has a history of providing services to other states.
 Fiona regularly visits Western Australia, Queensland and the ACT.
 We are also happy to visit rural areas and to travel overseas, if there is sufficient client interest.
 Please let us know if you are considering an assessment, but are unable to get to Sydney.

-Fiona will be returning to Perth conducting assessments, counselling sessions and a Q & A session for parents in May and September 2017.
+Fiona will be returning to Perth conducting assessments, counselling sessions and a Q & A session for parents September and December 2017.
 Please contact GATCA WA to register your interest in assessment for your child or personal counselling in 2017.
-The May trip is already fully booked.
+The September trip is already fully booked.

 Any enquiries regarding interstate assessments or one-on-one counselling sessions during 2017 in Melbourne, Adelaide, the Gold Coast, Brisbane or Hobart should be made to firstname.lastname@example.org .

 NEWS!!
 Beginning in 2017 Gifted Minds will be offering individual or small group tutoring for gifted creatives.
 We are privileged to have Anna Westbrook, published author and tutor in Creative Writing and English Literature at NYU's Sydney Campus, available for mentoring young writers.
-Later in the year we will also be offering mentoring in Drama and Visual Arts.
-Psychometric and achievement testing will also be available as a package, starting soon.
+Psychometric and achievement testing is also available as a package.

 TALKS AND PRESENTATIONS 2015

 Fiona and Dr Helen Van Vliet presented at the Diocese of Wollongong Gifted Education Conference, Raising the Ceiling, on Thursday July 16.
 Keynote Speakers include: Professor Karen B. Rogers, Dr. Katherine Hoekman, Dr. Margaret Varady AO and John Charadia.